Palashio/libra/README.md

 ![Image description](data/similarity.png)

-This represents 5 columns that have the smallest cosine distance: these might need to be removed to reduce noise.
-You can specify whether you want to remove with ```inplace = True```.
-Information on cosine similarity can be found [here](https://www.sciencedirect.com/topics/computer-science/cosine-similarity)
+This represents 5 columns that have the smallest cosine distance; you might need to remove these columns because they're too similar to each other and will just act as noise.
+You can specify whether you want to remove them with ```inplace = True```.
+Information on cosine similarity can be found [here](https://www.sciencedirect.com/topics/computer-science/cosine-similarity).

 If you'd like information on just one column you can do: